nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - Main Mode: `edit [EXERCISE_INDEX], [WORKOUT_INDEX], [NEW_DESCRIPTION], [SETS] [REPS]`
 - Workout Mode: `edit [EXERCISE_INDEX], [NEW_DESCRIPTION], [SETS] [REPS]`

+>⚠️ Warning
-⚠️ There must be a space between the comma `,` and the next parameter as shown in the format.
+>* There must be a space between the comma `,` and the next parameter as shown in the format.

 Usage example:
 - Main Mode: `edit 2, 1, kickbacks, 4 12 ` = edit exercise `2` from workout `1` to new exercise description of`kickbacks`, new